 To support resilient infrastructure and enduring change, codify statements in policy and legislation.
-Placing the King County ESJ Office under the Executive was intentional and has been instrumental in its resilience and ability to coordinate equity work across the county.
+Placing the King County ESJ Office under the Executive was intentional and has been instrumental to its resilience and ability to coordinate equity work across the County.